+Okay friends, let’s talk about recovering from a C-section.
 If you had a C-Section, you will have a little more mending to do.
-You will have had major abdominal surgery, which takes 6-8 weeks to fully recover.
-The following accounts were written by fellow subscribers ~
+A C-Section is considered major abdominal surgery, which takes approximately 6-8 weeks to fully recover from.
+Have no fear — you’ll be just fine!
+The following accounts were written by fellow readers about their experiences with having and recovering from a C-Section — hopefully you’ll find some comfort as well as great tips from their stories.

 “So, you had to have a C-Section for one reason or another.
 Maybe you are heartbroken because of it, maybe you wanted it, or maybe you fall somewhere in between.
 At least you get to skip all that horrific bleeding, right?
 Right?!
 Eh, not exactly, although c/s moms tend to bleed a little less than their vaj-delivery counterparts.